gormanb/homebridge-hivehome-control/README.md

 ## Instructions

 The plugin will expose a single `Heating Boost` switch for each Hive thermostat in your home.
 For each water heater, it will also create a `Hot Water` accessory containing two switches, `Manual` and `Boost`.
 The former will turn the hot water on until you turn it off, while the latter will boost it for a set period.
 Boost duration for both Heating and Hot Water, along with the target temperature for the former, can be set via the plugin's configuration.

+## Requirements

+The plugin requires `python3` and `pip3` to be installed on the system that Homebridge is running on.
+It will not attempt to install these packages itself.